-- Drag a fence around all entities that make up the lug.
-The lug is selected. - Choose Edit>Polar Duplicate from the menu or select the icon from the tool palette.
+The lug is selected.

+Choose Edit>Polar Duplicate from the menu or select the icon from the tool palette or from the right click context menu.

 The dialog box should be set to rotate 4 objects, with the Center X, Y coordinates set at 0,0.